 And remember, Google has conversion tracking you can set up that will help you measure your most valuable actions.
 That way, you can report on the success of your Google Ads based on revenue, not just clicks and impressions.

-To make sure your GCLID tracking is working, you just need to enable auto-tagging in your Google Adwords account.
+To make sure your GCLID tracking is working, you just need to enable auto-tagging in your Google Ads account.
 Here’s how to check it’s set up correctly, and enable auto-tagging:

 Sign in to your Google Ads account.
 In the left page menu, click Settings.